And we are finally here. The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 ; returns: 6

-Pipe words behave similarly or in simple cases exactly the same.
-So you will get the same results in these examples if as we got them with op-words:
+Pipe words behave similarly or in simple cases exactly the same as op-words.
+So you will get the same results in these examples as with op-words:

 "Call me" |print